Yandex Cloud

 • Delete the resources you created

 You can set up data transfer from a Yandex Managed Service for Apache Kafka® topic to Greenplum® in Yandex MPP Analytics for PostgreSQL using Yandex Data Transfer.
-To do this:
+Proceed as follows:

 1. Prepare the test data.